poissonconsulting/readwritesqlite/README.md

 # dbWriteSQLite

-Adds additional functionality to `dbWriteTable()` and `dbReadTable()` for SQLiteConnection objects
+The goal of `dbWriteSQLite` is to enhance data reading and writing for SQLiteConnection objects.

 ## Installation

-To install the latest version from the Poisson drat [repository](https://github.com/poissonconsulting/drat)
+To install the latest development version from the Poisson drat [repository](https://github.com/poissonconsulting/drat)

 ``` r